gowtham1997/CS639-website/index.md

 RVL-CDIP dataset[7]: Unlike the other three datasets, which focus on entity extraction, this dataset contains images of emails, documents, invoices, scientific text, etc, and we intend to use this for quanlititative check of image embeddings for document classification.
 Specifically, It consists of 400,000 grayscale images in 16 classes, with 25,000 images per class.
-To make training on a small scale, we only train on 50K images preserving the class distribution.
+To make training on a small scale, we only train on 50K images across 10 classes preserving the class distribution.

 In summary, we plan to use 3 datasets - one with less text, one with denser text for entity recognition and a dataset for document classification/ clustering.